CommandPost/FCPCafe/docs/_includes/latenite/explore-latenites-tools.md

 ---

+### Motion Template Version Fixer

+The most common reason for the ugly red screen of death on a plugin in Final Cut Pro is due to a versioning issue.

+The Motion Template Version Fixer solves that.

+The technical name for these versions are OZML and Display Versions...
+But all you need to know is that this app fixes it... fast!

+Features:
+- Elegant Easy to use interface.
+- Fully integrated backup system, with easy recovery.
+- Incredibly fast processing.
+- No subscriptions.
+All updates will be free... forever!

+Chris helped Dylan migrate his original Python code-base to Swift/SwiftUI.

+You can buy Motion Template Version Fixer on [Dylan's online store](https://fcbplugins.com/b/motiontemplatefixer).

+---

 ### Arctic

 Arctic (previously Final Cut Library Manager) is your single-view source of truth for all your Final Cut Pro libraries, whether they are connected or in a cupboard.
 Locate media, assets, caches, and clean up what you no longer need.